ZestyTechnology/zesty-docs/docs/nimble/nimblev3/calibration.rst

 * Do the whole sequence again, to confirm that the steps per millimeter are now set correctly.
 * if not, recalculate and re-confirm.

 Done!
 All the tuning and calibrations are done.
-You are now ready to start using the Nimble, so go to the :doc:`Using the Nimble<./using>` page or click Next.
+You are now ready to start using the Flex, so go to the :doc:`Using the Flex<./using>` page or click Next.